lukerobinson98/Web-App-DevOps-Project/README.md

 ### Clean Up Process

 1. To clean up unnecessary containers first run docker ps -a to list all containers
-2. Then run docker rm <container-id>, replacing <container-id> with the id of any unnecessary containers
+2. Then run docker rm container-id, replacing container-id with the id of any unnecessary containers
 3. To clean up unnecessary images run docker images -a
-4. Then remove any unnecessary images using docker rmi <image-id>, replacing <image-id> with the id of any unnecessary images
+4. Then remove any unnecessary images using docker rmi image-id, replacing image-id with the id of any unnecessary images

 ### Defining Networking Services with IaC